Mastering the how-to-cook-eggplant: Techniques and Tips

 Ratatouille

-This classic French dish beautifully showcases the flavors of summer vegetables, including eggplant.
-Sauté eggplant with zucchini, bell peppers, tomatoes, and herbs for a vibrant and healthy dish that can be served warm or cold.
-Ratatouille pairs perfectly with crusty bread or over rice.
+This classic French dish is a wonderful way to highlight the flavors of summer, and summer vegetables — like eggplant.
+Sauté eggplant with zucchini, bell peppers, tomatoes and herbs for a beautiful and healthful dish that can be served warm or chilled.
+Ratatouille is delicious with crusty bread or spooned over rice.

 Eggplant in Salads

-Grilled or roasted eggplant makes a lovely addition to salads.
-Toss it with spinach, feta cheese, walnuts, and a balsamic vinaigrette for a refreshing dish.
-Eggplant adds a hearty texture, making salads more filling.
+Eggplant, grilled or roasted, makes a lovely addition to salad.
+You might even toss it with spinach, feta cheese, walnuts and a balsamic vinaigrette for a lovely dish.
+Eggplant also adds a hefty, filling mouthfeel to salads.

 Recipes to Get You Started